the-scouts/por/sphinx_source/chapter-5.rst

         Until the Chief Commissioner can appoint an Acting County/Regional Commissioner, the Chief Commissioner assumes the role of Acting County/Regional Commissioner.

-        The Chief Commissioner must give priority to filling the County/Regional Commissioner vacancy as soon as possible, within 6 months if at all possible.\ :sup:`SV`
+        The Chief Commissioner must give priority to filling the County/Regional Commissioner vacancy as soon as possible, within 6 months if at all possible.\ :sv:`#`

    viii.
 In respect of the County Scout Council and the County Executive Committee the County Commissioner must nominate the County Chair and certain members.

-b. **The Deputy County Commissioner** :sup:`sv`
+b. **The Deputy County Commissioner**\ :sv:`#`

    i.
 Deputy County Commissioners may be appointed to assist and deputise for the County Commissioner.